abuzarmahmood/neuRecommend/README.txt

 Pooling the lab, will likely have on the order of 100M waveforms and a few 100G of data (if we also include spiketimes).

+Perhaps we can aim for a 2GB dataset, half and half for spikes and noise.
+Add maximum diversity of both noise and spike clusters (i.e. if we have a total of 2000 neurons, and space for 100,000 waveforms, then every neuron should contribute 100,000/2000 waveforms if possible)

  ____                 _       _                     _
 / ___|  ___ _ __ __ _| |_ ___| |__  _ __   __ _  __| |
 \___ \ / __| '__/ _` | __/ __| '_ \| '_ \ / _` |/ _` |